snotskie/ttrpg/site/src/index.md

 You do not have "hit points" in this game.
 Instead, wounds shape the narrative arcs of the game.
 Additionally, Attackers may gain a bonus to their rolls when they target a wounded character; the worse the wound, the bigger the bonus.

-### Combat Positions
+### Contest Positions

-Positions during combat are tracked narratively.
+Positions during violent Contests are tracked narratively.
 There are four ranges: touching, nearby, ranged, and distant.
 When an Attacker attacks with a weapon they are trained in that is appropriate for their current range to their target, the attacker receives a $+2$ bonus to their roll.

 ### Group Contests